Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 from sklearn.metrics import roc_curve, roc_auc_score, auc
 ```

-## Loading the data
+## 4.1 Loading the data

 ---
 📣 **Insights**:
 - Putting a exclamation point at the beginning of a cell allows us to write command line code.
 I used this to install new libraries when needed straight from the notebook (such as feather) and for other useful commands like `ls`.
-- `display_all` function is copy-pasted from Fastai.
+- The following function `display_all` is copy-pasted from Fastai.
 Very practical for when we're visually assessing our dataframes since it allows us to view as many columns and rows of a DataFrame as we want.
 I used it all the time throughout this project.
 ---